Security Architecture

 Per-Session Access Architecture

 Every file access generates a unique, cryptographically signed URL tied to the authenticated user's session.
 This enables precise access auditing, granular revocation, and anomaly detection — without exposing customer data to CYFR.
-These URLs embed a non-reversible session identifier that allows us to respond to legal notices and abuse reports while maintaining zero-knowledge of the underlying content.
+These URLs embed a non-reversible session identifier.

 Access Auditing

 Immutable append-only logs record every access event.
 Organizations receive weekly audit summaries.
-All logs are customer-accessible via API.
+All logs are customer-accessible via API and SIEM integration.

 Revocation